MariamRaad/LivingBrain/README.md

 - Developing and maintaining **hand-based interactions**, including touch, grab and lever interactions
 - Creating and maintaining **reusable prefabs and interaction components** for use across multiple exercises
 - Reworking the **in-game tablet and UI** for hand-based interaction
-- Integrating and maintaining **localization**, including RTL support and localized assets
+- Integrating and maintaining **localization**, including right-to-left (RTL) support and localized assets
 - Editing, integrating and configuring **audio and sound systems** across scenes and interactive objects
 - Updating Unity and project packages while maintaining compatibility with existing systems
 - Supporting **testing, debugging, bug fixing and quality assurance** throughout development